cheerfulstoic/ecto_watch/README.md

 EctoWatch allows you to easily get Phoenix.PubSub notifications *directly* from postgresql.

-Often in Elixir applications a `Phoenix.PubSub.broadcast` is inserted manually into the application code to notify other parts of the application about an inserts, updates, or deletions.
-This has a few problems:
+Often in Elixir applications a `Phoenix.PubSub.broadcast` is inserted into the application code (e.g. in `Accounts.update_user`) to notify other parts of the application about an inserts, updates, or deletions (e.g. `Accounts.insert_user`/`Accounts.update_user`/`Accounts.delete_user`).
+This has a few potential problems:

- * Ideally a single function is used in an application to update a type of record (e.g. `MyApp.Accounts.update_user`).
-This function is generally where a broadcast is done after updating, but developers may forget to call this function and make updates directly through `MyApp.Repo.update`.
+ * Developers may forget to call these functions and make updates directly through `MyApp.Repo.*` functions.
  * PubSub messages can be sent in a lot of ways so having a standard which has been thought-through is useful:
    * Having a single topic (e.g. `users`) means that all messages are sent to all subscribers, which can be inefficient.
    * Having a topic per record (e.g. `users:1`, `users:2`, etc.) means that a subscriber needs to subscribe to every record, which can be inefficient.
-   * There may be inconsistancy in pluralization of topics (e.g. `user` and `packages` topics) which can be confusing and lead to bugs.
+   * There may be inconsistancy in pluralization of topics (e.g. a `user` vs. `packages` topics) which can be confusing and lead to bugs.
    * Having a message that is just `{:updated, id}` doesn't make it clear which schema was updated, using `{schema, id}` doesn't make it clear which operation happened.
  * Often full records are sent which can scale poorly since messages in Elixir are copied in memory when sent.
  * Sometimes records are sent preloaded with different associations in different cases, requiring either careful coordination or a sending of all associations regardless of where they are needed.

 EctoWatch solves these problems by getting updates directly from postgresql.
-This ensures that messages are sent for *every* update.
+This ensures that messages are sent for *every* update (even updates from other clients of the database).
 EctoWatch also establishes a simple standardized set of messages for inserts, updates, and deletes so that there can be consistency across your application.
-Only the id of the record is sent which
+By default only the id of the record is sent which makes for smaller messages.

- * makes for a small message
- * ensures that the record and associations are loaded only when needed

 ## Usage

-To use EctoWatch, you need to add it to your supervision tree and specify the ecto schemas that you want to monitor.
-You can do this by adding something like the following to your `application.ex` file (after your `MyApp.Repo` and `MyApp.PubSub` are loaded):
+To use EctoWatch, you need to add it to your supervision tree and specify which ecto schemas and update types that you want to monitor.
+You can do this by adding something like the following to your `application.ex` file (after `MyApp.Repo` and `MyApp.PubSub`):

 ```elixir
   {EctoWatch,